lidom/RM_ES_Script/docs/01-Introduction-to-R.md

 \begin{center}\includegraphics{01-Introduction-to-R_files/figure-latex/emptyPlot-1} \includegraphics{01-Introduction-to-R_files/figure-latex/emptyPlot-2} \end{center}

-Add colour for `Diet`.
+Add color for `Diet`.
 The graph above does not differentiate between the diets.
-Let's use a different colour for each diet.
+Let's use a different color for each diet.

 ```r